The following blog article was updated in January 2022.

 If a person is drunk at the scene of the accident, they are likely to be arrested and charged with a DUI.
 Criminal proceedings are there to punish the offender and serve as a reminder to the public about what happens if you break the law.

-The criminal prosecution occurs even when a person is driving under the influence without an accident.
+Criminal prosecution occurs even when a person is driving under the influence without an accident.
 The accident may influence the criminal proceedings by adding further criminal charges, such as manslaughter.
 The state seeks justice for the driver’s actions, but they do not seek compensation for you.
 They will arrest and incarcerate the offender and the court may require the driver to pay restitution for your property damage, but this does not cover your total losses.

 Instead, you need a civil proceeding.
 Civil proceedings allow the victims to file a claim or lawsuit against the at-fault driver for their injuries.
 If death occurs, loved ones may file a wrongful death lawsuit against the at-fault driver.